greedoshotfirst/awesome-ligma/README.md

  - Wiremouth (why your mouth)
  - Wilma (will my)
+ - Doomah (Do my.
+Victim is made to spell Hamood backwards)
 ### Insisting other party's action on deez nuts

  - Sugan (suck on)